When would I need to measure gas leaks at distance?

 What gas hazards are present in cement production?

-The gases generally emitted in cement plants are carbon dioxide (CO2), nitrous oxides (NOx) and sulphur dioxide (SO2), with CO2 accounting for the majority of emissions.
+The gases generally emitted in cement plants are carbon dioxide (CO2), nitrous oxides (NOx) and sulfur dioxide (SO2), with CO2 accounting for the majority of emissions.

 The sulphur dioxide present in cement plants generally comes from the raw materials which are used in the cement production process.
 The main gas hazard to be aware of is carbon dioxide, with the cement making industry responsible for a massive 8% of global CO2 emissions.